Das Seelenbrechen: Critical reception

 Das Seelenbrechen has received generally positive critical reviews.
 Adrien Begrand praised Ihsahn in Decibel for demonstrating restraint in his experimentation, which "keeps this surprising and strangely satisfying record on an even keel".
 Chad Bowar, writing for About.com, observed that "Das Seelenbrechen is not a comfortable album.
 It's challenging, sometimes puzzling, but ultimately rewarding".
 In Exclaim!, Natalie Zina Walschots observed that the album "plunges into much deeper, stranger waters than the artist has explored previously".
-Claiming that Das Seelenbrechen serves as the aural equivalent of a Max Ernst piece, Ray van Horn Jr. suggested in his Blabbermouth review that the album "finds a lot more emphasis placed upon experimentalism and even softer techniques with drum machines, synths, coldwave, prog and jive, plus accessible harmonies and brief spoken word added to Ihsahn's staggering terror zones".
+Claiming that Das Seelenbrechen serves as the aural equivalent of a Max Ernst piece, Ray van Horn Jr. suggested in his Blabbermouth.net review that the album "finds a lot more emphasis placed upon experimentalism and even softer techniques with drum machines, synths, coldwave, prog and jive, plus accessible harmonies and brief spoken word added to Ihsahn's staggering terror zones".
 MetalSucks was more critical, noting inconsistency as "the album dissolves into confused, disorganized experimentation by its conclusion, finishing without much resolution at all".
 However, other critics have seen this as a virtue, with Harjot Rahi of What Culture suggesting that the lack of cohesion, despite being "disruptive for the listener...actually helps to foster the overall uncomfortable atmosphere that Ihsahn had intended to create".